With effective RAM disk and Informix management, you can make your disk space work harder.

 This primarily constrains how big the buffer pools (disk cache) can be, while still leaving enough for other essential memory pools.
 However, modern machines will often have much more RAM than this, which could be put to better use.

-This article will provide the complete process to use spare memory as RAM disk file systems.
+This article will provide the complete process to use spare memory as RAM disk file systems so you can get more out of your RAM disk and Informix.
 Their contents are volatile, so they can only be used for temporary tables (DBSPACETEMP) and sort/merge files (PSORT_DBTEMP).
 The commands to create them on all supported Linux and UNIX flavours will be given, along with other relevant environment and configuration parameter settings.

 Temporary data is then never written to disk, dramatically improving run times of larger queries and preventing interference with OLTP sessions by reducing buffer turnover.
 In an actual case, disk writes were reduced by 96%, eliminating SAN contention with other applications.